 We have a standing Audit Committee and audit committee charter, which complies with Rule 10A-3 of the Exchange Act, and the requirements of the Nasdaq Listing Rules.
 Our Audit Committee was established in accordance with Section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee is currently comprised of the following members: David W. Truetzel (Chairman), Eric A. Stookey and Jeffrey S White.
 The Audit Committee provides oversight for financial reporting matters, internal controls, and compliance with the Company's financial policies, and meets with its auditors when appropriate.
-The Audit Committee did not meet as a separate committee in 2020, but rather, because the committee is comprised of all three independent directors, committee matters were addressed as necessary in meetings of the Board.
-The Board has determined that David W. Truetzel, Jeffrey S. White and Eric A. Stookey are "independent" under the standard set forth in Rule 5605(a)(2) of the Nasdaq Listing Rules.
+The Audit Committee did not meet as a separate committee in 2021, but rather, because the committee is comprised of all three independent directors, committee matters were addressed as necessary in meetings of the Board.
+The Board has determined that David W. Truetzel is an "audit committee financial expert" within the meaning of Item 407(d)(5) of Regulation S-K. Further, the Board has determined that each of David W. Truetzel, Jeffrey S. White and Eric A. Stookey are "independent" under the standard set forth in Rule 5605(a)(2) of the Nasdaq Listing Rules.
 The Audit Committee operates under a written charter adopted by the Board of Directors, which sets forth the responsibilities and powers delegated by the Board to the Audit Committee.